92nd Tucson Rodeo and Parade 2017 Highlights

-Every year since 1925, the Tucson Rodeo attracts tens of thousands of locals and visitors from all over the world to the Tucson Rodeo Grounds.
+Every year since 1925, the Tucson Rodeo and Parade attracts tens of thousands of local residents and visitors from all over the world to the Tucson Rodeo Grounds.

-The 91st season of Tucson's Rodeo, La Fiesta de los Vaqueros - the Celebration of the Cowboys, will be held February 20-28, 2016.
-Tickets are on sale now.
+The dates for the 91st season of Tucson's Rodeo, La Fiesta de los Vaqueros - the Celebration of the Cowboys- are February 18-26, 2017.